mashail92/ibm_mission/README.md

 The CI/CD pipeline is built using Github Actions, and it's triggered on every push to the main branch.
 The pipeline is defined in `.github/workflows/build_and_deploy.yaml` file.
 The pipeline is doing the following:
 - Build and push the images
+- Create Ansible Playbook to deploy to kubernetes cluster assuming k8s is accessible or the CI can access k8s cluster securly